jmkulwik/managers-handbook/implementing-a-job-matrix-for-your-engineering-team.md

 ### Step 4 Review, Roll out, and Maintain

 It’s best to review the matrix with the people who will be affected by it.
 If nothing else, they can tell you whether it makes sense and is something they could use.
 Equally as important, once the matrix is live, keep maintaining it.
 For example, an early matrix while I was at Code.org had a line item that was something like “recognized contributor across the whole codebase.”
 This made sense when the team was small, but as the codebase and product set grew, this was no longer feasible.
 We adjusted the language to keep the spirit of the sentiment – having the knowledge and flexibility to contribute meaningfully anywhere – and published an update.
-The growth matrix should be a living document.
+Your growth matrix should be a living document.
 Editing it is a healthy process as your team learns and grows.

 Now you have your growth matrix.
 Use it regularly!
 It will be a great tool for performance conversations, recognition, and will contribute meaningfully to overall team health.